pivotal/docs-tas-adapter/install.md

     where:

-    - `API-FQDN` is the FQDN that you want to use for the Application Service Adapter API.
+    - `API-FQDN` is the FQDN to use for the Application Service Adapter API.
     - `API-TLS-CRT` is the PEM-encoded public certificate for the Application Service Adapter API.
     - `API-TLS-KEY` is the PEM-encoded private key for the Application Service Adapter API.
-    - `DEFAULT-APP-DOMAIN` is the shared domain that you want to use for automatically configured application routes.
+    - `DEFAULT-APP-DOMAIN` is the shared domain to use for automatically configured application routes.
     - `APP-TLS-CRT` is the PEM-encoded public certificate for application routes.
     - `APP-TLS-KEY` is the PEM-encoded private key for applications routes.
     - `KPACK-TAG-PREFIX` is the container registry "folder"/"project" where runnable application images (Droplets) will be uploaded.